Py-Ryan/ftg-rewrite/README.md

             -> `info` command migrated here.
         - Changed cog names from `ext_nameCog` to `ext_name`
         - Added helper methods to `fun` to prevent redundant code in conversion commands.

+    0.5.0:
+        - If `me` is the only argument to the `info` command, the author is specified.
+        - Changed how cogs automatically get assigned a _raw_uptime attribute
+        - Removed override for `add_cog` due to above ^
+        - Added db as an automatically assigned attribute to each cog.
+        - Added cog info command to `meta` invoked with `<prefix> info cog <cog_name>`
+        - Implmented custom context with a reply method to emulate d.js `user.reply`.